-My grandma taught me how to make ginataang bilo-bilo when I was a little girl, but my memories of learning how to make it weren't exactly fun and happy.
-It was more like detention because instead of playing and watching cartoons with my brothers and sister, I was stuck in the kitchen helping out.
+My Lola Do taught me how to make ginataang bilo-bilo when I was a little girl, but my memories of learning how to make it weren't exactly fun and happy.
+It was more like being grounded because instead of playing and watching cartoons with my brothers and sister, I was stuck in the kitchen.
+But my grandma insisted that I be the one to help her so I wasn't gonna argue with her.

-My grandma would always assign me to the most incredibly tedious task of rolling the dough balls.
+Lola Do would always assign me to the most incredibly tedious task of rolling the bilo-bilo.
+They're little balls of dough made with glutinous rice flour and water, very similar to Japanese mochi.
+They're so delicious but mind-numbingly boring to make.
 I'd reluctantly sit at the kitchen table and stare at the bowl of dough in front of me.
 I'd pinch off a small amount, roll it in between my hands to form a ball and place it neatly on a plate.
 It was so time-consuming rolling those little suckers one by one.
 By the time I finished rolling them, my palms were covered with this thick layer of rice flour paste.

 One day, I tried to speed things up a little.
-While my grandma was busy preparing the other ingredients, I made the dough balls bigger than they were supposed to.
+While Lola Do was busy preparing the other ingredients, I made the bilo-bilo bigger than they were supposed to.
 But my grandma caught me right away.
 She looked at the plate, plucked off all the "rejects" and put them back in the bowl.
 "Do them again," she said.
-I just sentenced myself to more work and rolled some more dough balls.
+I just sentenced myself to more work and rolled some more bilo-bilo.
 I definitely learned my lesson then.
-Never ever mess with grandma.
+Never ever mess with Lola Do.
 Never.

 Makes 12 - 16 servings